jaswiate/rental/README.md

 # Virtual Library
-Project for Databases course at AGH UST.
+Web application for managing and using an online library service - a project for the Databases course at AGH UST.

 ## Authors:
 - Marcin Żurawel